Navigating USAJobs for Wildland Firefighter Positions

 • TEMPF3- TEMP: Temporary F: Fire 3: Phase 3 overall of hiring

-• 3867- This one denotes general Forestry Aid (Fire).
-Each position is assigned a random set of numbers that change year to year.
+• 2PC033- This one denotes general entry level Wildland Firefighter.
+Each position is assigned a random set of numbers that change year to year

 • DH- Direct Hire